RatchapongLP/backend-learning/java/java_fundamentals.md

   2. The name of an interface to implement or a class to extend.
   3. Parentheses that contain the arguments to a constructor, just like a normal class instantiation.
      <br>**Note:** When implementing an interface, there is no constructor, so an empty pair of parentheses is used.

+### Class Inherence
+- Subclass cannot have a method with the same name and parameters as the superclass' but with:
+  - Weaker access modifier
+  - Different return type
+- Subclass' instantiation involves calling the superclass' constructor first, with two different cases:
+  - If the invoked subclass' constructor does not call any of superclass' constructor explicitly, the no-args constructor of the superclass will get called.
+  - If the invoked subclass' constructor calls a superclass' constructor explicitly, then it's straightforward.